Sage grouse reproduction holds steady in 2020

-Hunters deposited wings from 874 chicks and 980 hens in collection barrels.
+Hunters deposited wings from 980 chicks and 874 hens in collection barrels during the 2020 season.
 Wyoming’s chick-to-hen ratio mirrored 2019 numbers at 1.1 chicks/hen.
 Male lek attendance barely budged, dropping by a meager 1.5% in spring 2020 observations.

 “It appears Wyoming’s sage grouse populations are flattening out at the trough of the cycle,” said Wyoming Game and Fish Department sage grouse/sagebrush biologist Leslie Schreiber.
 “A growing population needs at least 1.5 chicks/hen.”